 When we ask questions, it is often because we want to know the answer to those questions and if we cannot find the answer from our most trusted source, we may look to find the answers elsewhere.
 If we do not answer children’s questions, they will either imagine what the answer may be or will ask others.

-It can be helpful to answer only the questions they ask and not get into details that may not be needed.
-Also, provide a safe, non-judgmental, space for them to ask any follow-up questions.
+It can be helpful to answer the questions they while providing a safe, non-judgmental, space for them to ask any follow-up questions.

 Some questions that may come up could be why did they not want to stay here with me?
 Is there something wrong with me?
 Did I cause the death?
-This is why it is important to create a safe space for them to express all feelings, including guilt.
+It will be important to create a safe space for them to express all feelings, including guilt and confusion.
 Some children may feel that they are somehow to blame for the death.

-It can be helpful to normalize these feelings and talk about how they could not have prevented the death of their loved one no matter what they could have done differently.
+It can be helpful to normalize these feelings and talk about how they could not have prevented the death of the person they are remembering no matter what they could have done differently.

-If you don’t know the answer to their question, say that.
-Let them know that you don’t have all the answers which will also help them be comforted to know that it is okay if they do not have all the answers.
+If you do not know the answer to their question, say that.
+Let them know that you do not have all the answers which may also be comforting to know that it is okay if they do not have all the answers either.

 With the best intentions, we may not want to bring up someone’s loved one who has died as we may think that we are protecting them from their feelings of grief and loss.
-When someone dies in a sudden or traumatic way, we may be even more cautious of bringing up their loved ones because of the conflicting feelings that may be present.
+When someone dies in a sudden or traumatic way, we may be even more cautious of bringing up the person they are remembering because of the conflicting feelings that may be present.

-For someone who is grieving the loss of a loved one, that grief is always present inside of them.
-Asking about their loved one and about how they are doing, let’s them know that you are someone they can connect with about their feelings.
+For someone who is grieving, that grief is always present inside of them.
+Asking about the person they are remembering and about how they are doing, let’s them know that you are someone they can connect with about their feelings.

-If you would like some hopefully helpful hints on how to support children with grief and loss by bringing up their loved one, check out this post I wrote called Bring Them Up.
+If you would like some more hopefully helpful hints on ways to support children with grief and loss by bringing up their loved one, check out this post I wrote called Bring Them Up.

 Make time for remembering activities

-The hope with making and even scheduling times for sharing or expressing memories is to create a container for the grief they are experiencing so they know they can come back to it on this planned date and until then they can let go of some of their more difficult feelings of grief.
+The hope with making and even scheduling times for sharing or expressing memories is to create a space for the grief they are experiencing so they know they can express their grief on this planned date and until then they can release some of their more difficult feelings of grief temporarily to get a break from the potential intensity of the feelings.

-The most effective way to have someone learn a new way to cope is to model it yourself.
-It can be helpful to express when you are struggling, express how you are choosing to process your feelings, and share how you are going to care for yourself, so you have the strength to continue through the challenges you are facing.
+The most effective way to have someone learn new ways to cope is to model it yourself.
+It can be helpful to express when you are struggling, express how you are choosing to process your feelings, and what you are doing to care for yourself, so you have the strength to continue through the challenges you are facing and hopefully still be able to find moments of joy.

-Cordelia Mejin, a friend, and Registered Clinical Counsellor shares about how to bear witness to someone else’s grief while also tending to your own, in her post The Power of Witnessing Grief.
+Cordelia Mejin shares about how to try to bear witness to someone else’s grief while also tending to your own, in her post The Power of Witnessing Grief.

 I hope you found this helpful, if there is anything I have not covered that you are curious about on how to help support children who have experienced the sudden or traumatic death of a loved one, please connect.
 If I don’t know the answer to your question, I will try to find you resources.